 e-Mission Operation Montserrat can be delivered to your classroom anytime during the school day.

 Workshops are STEM-based field trips that take place for all grade levels in a Challenger classroom.
 Each session is designed for a classroom

 with a maximum of 30 students.
-Two Chaperons per classroom plus the
+Two Chaperones per classroom plus the

-Educator bringing his/her class is included in the price of the program.
+Educator are included in the price of the program.

-If additional Chaperons are needed please call to make special
+If additional Chaperones are needed please call to make special

 Cost: Each workshop is $370.00